Home | Publications | DH25

 Abstract

 Quantification learning is the task of predicting the label distribution of a set of instances.
 We study this problem in the context of graph-structured data, where the instances are vertices.
 Previously, this problem has only been addressed via node clustering methods.
 In this paper, we extend the popular Adjusted Classify & Count (ACC) method to graphs.
-We show that the prior probability shift assumption upon which ACC relies is often not fulfilled and propose two novel graph quantification techniques: Structural importance sampling (SIS) makes ACC applicable in graph domains with covariate shift.
-Neighborhood-aware ACC improves quantification in the presence of non-homophilic edges.
+We show that the prior probability shift assumption upon which ACC relies is often not applicable to graph quantification problems.
+To address this issue, we propose structural importance sampling (SIS), the first graph quantification method that is applicable under (structural) covariate shift.
+Additionally, we propose Neighborhood-aware ACC, which improves quantification in the presence of non-homophilic edges.
 We show the effectiveness of our techniques on multiple graph quantification tasks.

 inproceedings DH25